 In another KIOSK, we now have the ability to 3D print parts to fix just about anything that is broken, and/or make the prototype for just about anything imaginable, and at the end of every “things” life all parts can be recycled and its fiber re-purposed into new feed-stock to begin this process all over again.
 In this Makers-Space all waste becomes resource.
 In this Makers-Hub all items can be shared, consigned, and/or re-purposed.

-Now, if we let our minds wander a bit further imagine the benefits to our built environment as we begin to localize the means of production at the point of consumption through Make on Demand, we will now be able to address the other real challenges confronting our cities today, namely climate change and resulting sea-level-rise.
-We could become less dependent on the ports for our necessities which would allow us to invest in the natural infrastructure needed to restore our ports, regenerate estuaries, build seawalls and canals if and where they are needed, and in the end Make on Demand could become our first line of defense against the environmental extremes projected in the not-so-distant future.
+Now, let's let our minds wander a bit further and imagine the benefits to our built environment as we begin to localize the means of production at the point of consumption through Make on Demand, we will now be able to address the other real challenges confronting our cities today, namely climate change and resulting sea-level-rise.
+We will become less dependent on our ports for our necessities which will allow us to invest in the natural infrastructure needed to restore our ports, regenerate estuaries, build seawalls and canals (if and where they are needed), and in the end Make on Demand could become our first line of defense against the environmental extremes projected in the not-so-distant future.

 It’s something to think about...

 I first visited Goods.
 Gear.
 Gadgets. in a dream.
 Now I'm asking you to help bring it to life.